xirhxq/python-common-utils/README.md

 # python-common-utils

-`python-common-utils` is a utility library for common Python functionalities, including control algorithms (such as a PID controller).
+`python-common-utils` is a utility library for common Python functionalities, including control algorithms (such as a PID controller) and data buffering (such as `TimeBuffer` for time-based message caching).
 This library aims to assist developers in efficiently handling general-purpose programming tasks.

 ## Directory Structure

 ```
 python-common-utils/
 ├── core/                 # Source code directory
-│   └── PID.py            # PID controller implementation
+│   ├── PID.py            # PID controller implementation
+│   └── TimeBuffer.py     # Time-based message buffer
 ├── test/                 # Test files directory
-│   └── test_pid.py       # Unit tests for the PID controller
+│   ├── test_pid.py       # Unit tests for the PID controller
+│   └── test_time_buffer.py # Unit tests for the TimeBuffer
 ├── docker/               # Docker-related scripts
 │   ├── Dockerfile        # Dockerfile for containerized testing
 │   ├── build_docker.sh   # Script to build Docker container